Travel Allowance Fee Updates for 2023

 Per Mile Travel Allowance (P9603)

 This applies to situations where the technician travels more than 20 miles round-trip to their destination with the sole service of collecting or drawing specimens.
-No reimbursement is allowed if:
+The two circumstances apply when:

 • The technician arrives and no specimens are retrieved